Pankaj-Str/Spring-Tutorial/Day_6/README.md

 Start your Spring Boot application.

-When you run your application, it will insert the user data into the "user" table in the MySQL database.
+When you run your application, it will insert the user data into the "employee" table in the MySQL database.

-Make sure you have the required dependencies in your `pom.xml` (if using Maven) or `build.gradle` (if using Gradle) to enable Spring Data JPA and Spring Boot.

-This complete example covers all the steps necessary to insert data into a MySQL table using Spring Data JPA.

 ### output like this